The Boxer's Omen: Retrospective assessments

 Donald Guarisco of AllMovie gave the film a rating of two-and-a-half out of five stars, criticizing its characterizations as simplistic and noting that "the story starts to drag a little bit in its last third," but commending the finale for its "uniquely Buddhist slant on the concept of a battle between two wizards".
 He also wrote that the film "has long had a reputation for outrageousness with horror addicts and Asian film fans alike.
 Those unfamiliar with the film will be happy to know that the film truly lives up to that reputation [...]
 Ultimately, The Boxer's Omen might be a little too eccentric and intense for some viewers but horror fans looking for their equivalent of a 'head movie' will adore this film for its singular mix of Western horror-movie shocks and Asian mysticism."

-Jay Seaver of eFilmCritic.com gave the film four out of five stars, writing, "The Boxer's Omen seems like two extremely different movies made into one, much as one character is...
-No, that metaphor is not quite right, and I am not going to spoil one of the more jaw-dropping moments of complete insanity that this movie offers up, even though that would likely still leave several dozen for the viewer to discover.
+Jay Seaver of eFilmCritic.com gave the film four out of five stars, writing, "The Boxer's Omen seems like two extremely different movies made into one...
 It is a downright strange movie wrapped in something conventional and almost unrelated, a fine midnight movie if there ever was one."